ykern/public-notebooks/belgica_bank_SAR_time_series/README.md

 For every S1 scene, another search is performed to find overlapping Sentinel-2 (S2) data.
 Search results are written to text files for later download and processing.
 One example for common visualiztion of overlapping S1 and S2 data is shown.

+Detailed information on all processing steps and parameters to be adjusted is given in the notebook as markdown and comment.

 ### Requirements
 ---